Representation in State and Federal White Collar Crime Cases

 Call (570) 421-2300 for assistance.

-Federal investigations and prosecutions rely upon grand juries, and if you receive a subpoena to appear before one in relation to a white collar case, you need to contact an attorney to guide you through the process.
+Federal investigations and prosecutions rely upon grand juries, and if you receive a subpoena to appear before the grand jury in relation to a white collar case, you need to contact an attorney to guide you through the process.
 There is a statewide investigating grand jury and countywide presenting grand juries that also consider these cases on the state level.
 Attorney Reish has represented clients called before federal and state grand juries and is familiar with this process and with the parties involved.

 Prosecutions of Professionals